 Set Your Default Bid

 I suggest starting off very low with your default bids, something like 20 to 30 pence.
-I’ve entered 21 pence in the box pictured below and the reason for that is the many people round off their bids to say 20 pence.
+I’ve entered 21 pence in the box pictured below and the reason for this is that many people round off their bids to say 20 pence.
 Increasing your bids slightly to odd numbers will allow your ad to be shown over someone else’s that has been rounded to 20 pence.

 Amazon does suggest a bid amount, but when you’re starting out. it’s best to start with low bids.